dohyunlee7/Medicaid-Managed-Care-Expansion/Input_Data/data_documentation.md

     sent from Dr. Tamara Hayford.
     - Contains total Medicaid and Managed Care enrollment and spending by different categories for years 1991-2005 + county-level mandates for years
-      - `fymcdben.dta`: Fiscal year Medicaid enrollment as of June 30th for state, year
+      - `fymcdben.dta`: Fiscal year Medicaid enrollment for state, year
-      - `mcdben.dta`: "Ever enrolled" in Medicaid for state, year
+      - `mcdben.dta`: Medicaid enrollment as of June 30th for state, year
       - `mc91_05.dta`: Medicaid Managed Care enrollment by different entity types by state and year for years 1991-2005
       - `uimmc.dta`: County-level mandates for managed care entity type